databrary/design/overview.md

 	* age/birthdate
 	* gender
 	* ethnicity
-* Zero or many video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects
+* Zero or more video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects
-* Zero or many references to other studies.
-This will allow researchers to copy, combine and extend existing datasets so that they can be used in longitudinal, pilot and control studies.
-* Zero or one associated markup or *coding data* metadata files from Datavyu
+* Zero or more associated markup or *coding data* metadata files from Datavyu, treated (at least initially) as opaque objects

-**CF: Initially I don't think we really want databrary to have an in-depth understanding of datavyu files.
-I think databrary should just hold a collection of media objects and associated datavyu files.**

 #### Participant?